imvenkata/copilot-context-engineering/docs/presentation_notes.md

 The Problem: LLMs are "polymaths who know everything but understand nothing about your business."

 The Impact Point: A prompt is a temporary instruction; Context Engineering is permanent infrastructure.

+copilot-instructions.md is tool-specific (owned by GitHub), whereas AGENTS.md is tool-agnostic.